flogy/gatsby-mdx-tts/README.md

 You might also want those words not to be split up during word marking.
 Therefore also check out [Ignore word splitting characters](#ignore-word-splitting-characters).

-##### About `speechOutputComponentName`:
+##### About `speechOutputComponentNames`:

-If you want to use your own component to handle the generated speech output you can specify its name using the `speechOutputComponentName` option.
+If you want to use your own component to handle the generated speech output you can specify its name using the `speechOutputComponentNames` option.
 The plugin will then use this instead of `SpeechOutput` to extract the text to be used for TTS generation.
+It is also possible to define multiple component names.
 Like that you can customize the way speech output is handled.
 Find more information about this in the [customization chapter](#customize).

 ### Embed speech output in your MDX